rcventures-eng/playdesigner/replit.md

 **HTML Canvas**: The play designer uses HTML5 Canvas and SVG (implementation in `PlayDesigner.tsx`) for rendering the football field, player positions, routes, and shapes.

-**Field Layout**: Horizontal field orientation (600×500px) showing proper football field proportions:
+**Field Layout**: Vertical field orientation (640×660px) showing proper football field proportions:
-- Line of scrimmage: Horizontal white line at y=160 (approximately 8 yards from top)
+- Line of scrimmage: Horizontal white line at y=540 (8 yards from bottom, 6px stroke)
-- Field area: ~8 yards (80px) behind line of scrimmage, ~25 yards (340px) ahead for offensive target area
+- Field area: ~8 yards (96px) behind line of scrimmage, ~42 yards (504px) ahead for offensive target area
-- Hash marks: Two vertical dashed lines at x=180 and x=420 representing inner hash marks
+- Hash marks: Two sets of short horizontal marks in the middle at x=258-270 and x=370-382 (20 yards from each sideline, NCAA style) running vertically down field
-- Yard lines: Horizontal pattern every 50px with white lines at 20% opacity
+- Yard lines: Horizontal lines every 60px (5-yard increments) with 4px stroke at 30% opacity
+- Edge yard markers: Short horizontal tick marks on left (x=24-36) and right (x=604-616) edges marking each yard (12px spacing) - integral for route distance measurement
-- Football: Centered at line of scrimmage (position: left 285, top 152.5)
+- Football: Centered at line of scrimmage (position: left 305, top 532.5)
+- Scale: 12 pixels per yard, 24px padding on all sides

-**Rationale**: Horizontal layout with proper proportions provides a realistic view of the play area coaches are familiar with.
-The field shows the most tactically relevant area for play design.
+**Rationale**: Vertical layout with proper proportions provides a realistic view of the play area coaches are familiar with.
+The field shows the most tactically relevant area for play design with the line of scrimmage at the bottom and routes extending upward.

 **Export Functionality**: html-to-image library (`toPng` function) for converting canvas to downloadable PNG images at customizable dimensions.

-**Rationale**: Allows coaches to export plays at custom dimensions (default 600×500, or custom sizes) for printing, presentations, or digital playbooks.
+**Rationale**: Allows coaches to export plays at custom dimensions (default 640×660, or custom sizes) for printing, presentations, or digital playbooks.

-**Interaction Model**: Drag-and-drop for player positioning (bounds: x 24-576, y 24-476), click-to-draw for routes, and property panels for metadata entry.
+**Interaction Model**: Drag-and-drop for player positioning (bounds: x 48-592, y 48-612), click-to-draw for routes, and property panels for metadata entry.

 **Rationale**: Follows design guidelines emphasizing ease of use and touch-friendly interactions for mobile/tablet support.
 Drag bounds ensure players stay within the visible field area.